solana-labs/solana-web3.js/packages/rpc/README.md

 These types refine the base `Rpc` type.
 Each describes a RPC that is specific in some way to a particular Solana cluster and a corpus of RPC methods.

-This is useful in cases where you need to make assertions about the suitablilty of a RPC for a given purpose.
+This is useful in cases where you need to make assertions about the suitability of a RPC for a given purpose.
 For example, you might like to make it a type error to combine certain types with RPC belonging to certain clusters, at compile time.

 ```ts
 async function getSpecialAccountInfo(